Camping at Crowley Lake

 San Bernardino County has a wonderful park system available for RV camping.
 Prado Regional Park offers 50 full hookup campsites with an additional 25 with water and electricity only.

-Beautiful desolate scenery awaits you at Death Valley National Park.
+Beautiful, desolate scenery awaits you at Death Valley National Park.
 RV camping is available at several NPS (National Park Service) campgrounds.
-Reservations available for some RV camping sites.
+Reservations are available for some RV camping sites.
+Free dispersed RV camping (boondocking) and free designated campground campsites.

 Between Mammoth Lakes and Bishop is the BLM Crowley Lake Campground.
 Well dispersed RV camping with pit toilets, fire rings, trash, and picnic tables.
 LTVA (Long Term Visitor Area) permits are available for this campground.